Tariqalrehily/goTrip/README.md

 * The primary feature of this one-page application, is using google map places API.
 The map is set on Ireland as default country for search, user can select other countries for their interest from the drop-down menu or all if the country is not in the drop-down menu.
 Countries which are available in the drop-down menu are Australia, Brazil, France, Germany, Mexico, New Zealand, Italy, South Africa, Spain, Portugal, USA, United Kingdom, and Ireland.
 After the user selects the country, the Map view will be zoomed to that county, and then the user can enter a city from the selected country, to start exploring.

-* Using jQuery, when the user fills city bar search, the page scroll down to map viewport, and the user can start exploring by selecting one of the three radio buttons option (hotels, restaurants, and museums).
+* Using jQuery, when the user fills city bar search, the page scroll down to map viewport, and the user can start exploring by selecting one of the three radio buttons option (Places to Stay! (hotels), Eating & Drinking! (restaurants), and Things to Do! (museums)).

 * On clicking on one the three options, drop icons will show the users many places around the city on the map, also the places names are set in the table under or beside the map, depends on the user screen size.